 This National Apprentice Week we spoke to managers about the many positives of introducing apprentices into their teams – and their top tips for bringing out the best in new talent.

 “I’ve been with the company for 19 years and I’m still learning.
 New technologies come along, you get to work with multiple departments, stakeholders and external customers – it’s constantly dynamic.
 That means the development opportunities are great, whether it’s in an apprentice role or in future aspects of the business.
-It’s a great place to learn and develop as an individual whilst also feeling part of the wider National Grid family.
+It’s a great place to learn and develop as an individual, while also feeling part of the wider National Grid family.

 They’re the next generation and we should really spend the time and effort to ensure our apprentices develop.
 They breathe life into the team.

-Wayne’s top tips:
+Wayne’s top tips

 “I currently have five team members who are either previous or current apprentices.